mbastian/datafu/contrib/mr/README.md

 ##### How are the mapper and reducer classes configured?

-If the job class contains a mapper and reducer inner classes these are automatically set as mapper and reducer for the job.
-This can always be set by implementing the `getMapperClass()` and `getReducerClass()` methods.
+If the job class contains Mapper and Reducer inner classes they are automatically set as mapper and reducer for the job.
 The automatic setup doesn't work if the class contains multiple inner classes extending `Mapper` or `Reducer`.

-If you wish to use the `Mapper.class` as mapper, make sure to implement the `getMapperClass()`.
+In that case, you can implement the `getMapperClass()` and `getReducerClass()` methods.

+It's also possible to define values for the `mapreduce.map.class` and `mapreduce.reduce.class` properties.

 ##### How to use a combiner?

 Override the `getCombinerClass()` method.
+If you prefer to define this as a job property, configure the `mapreduce.combine.class` value.

 ##### How to use a partitioner?

 Override the `getPartitionerClass()` method.
+If you prefer to define this as a job property, configure the `mapreduce.partitioner.class` value.

 ##### How to use a grouping comparator?

 Override the `getGroupingComparator()` method.
+If you prefer to define this as a job property, configure the `mapred.output.value.groupfn.class` value.

 ##### How to use a sort comparator?

 Override the `getSortComparator()` method.
+If you prefer to define this as a job property, configure the `mapred.output.key.comparator.class` value.

 ##### How to provide the Avro output schema?

 Override the `getOutputSchema()` method.
-If the output is a Java primitive or a POJO object, the schema will be automatically inferred do it's not necessary to implement this method.
+If the output is a Java primitive or a POJO object, the schema will be automatically inferred so it's not necessary to implement this method.

 In the case of a map-only job, implement the `getOutputSchema()` to define the mapper output schema.

+If you prefer to define this as a job property, configure the `output.schema` value.

 ##### Can an Avro job use Writable as intermediate types?